Jumbo, Oklahoma: History

 During the Great Depression, the WPA built a public school at Jumbo.
 The school was built using native "red rock" gathered from nearby fields.
 The school still partially stands, although the back half was bulldozed during the 1990s by a local landowner for safety reasons, who cleared the land for cattle to graze.

 Jumbo's Impson family cemetery grave markers have been lost.
 Immediately prior to World War II, a local farmer gathered the tombstones, stacked them under a tree, and ploughed the property for use as a field.
 The property today is overgrown with bois d'arc trees and difficult to access.

-During World War I,I Jumbo and Moyers were the site of mishaps with international repercussions, two of them fatal.
+During World War II, Jumbo and Moyers were the site of mishaps with international repercussions, two of them fatal.
 British pilots operating from a Royal Air Force base in Texas, hampered by poor weather, crashed into White Rock Mountain and Big Mountain above Moyers, killing four crewmen.
 Two planes were destroyed.

 A third plane crash-landed successfully at Jumbo, in a field known locally as the Bedford meadow, owned by farmer and rancher Bill Perrin.
 Its pilot, John Wall, and navigator, "Wilbur" Wright, were unhurt and were kept overnight by a local family, Mr. and Mrs. E.F.
 Jordan.
 British military officers soon retrieved the airplane, which was salvageable.

 On February 20, 2000 the AT6 Monument was dedicated in the fliers' honor at the crash site on Big Mountain.
 Wall and Wright also attended, and had a happy reunion with the Perrin family.
 Over 1,000 people attended the ceremony, and the story was carried by the BBC and many newspapers around the world.

 More information on Jumbo and the Impson Valley may be found in the Pushmataha County Historical Society.